sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ```
 Indexes all enabled repositories on Sourcegraph.
-It also keeps the indexes up to date
+It also keeps the indexes up to date.
+Lives inside the indexed-search pod in a Kubernetes deployment.
 ```

 | Replica     |                                           |